ddiera/TFM_speedmod/README.md

 - TerraformingMars_Data\Managed\Assembly-CSharp.dll

 Download TFM_speedmod.zip and extract the contents then copy the modded files into their respective location as above.\
-- For animation speed changes copy and change sharedassets0.assets and select the "Slow" option on the settings panel in-game.
+1, For animation speed changes copy and change sharedassets0.assets and select the "Slow" option on the settings panel in-game.\
-- For turning off confirmation popups copy and change Assembly-CSharp.dll and toggle off "Confirmation Popup" in Settings
+2, For turning off confirmation popups copy and change Assembly-CSharp.dll and toggle off "Confirmation Popup" in Settings

 (note: certain kinds of game-essential notifications still activate - e.g: opponent forfeit, local game player handover, etc)